sarahdarwiche/PythonProjects/README.md

 # python
-various python projects inclusing a simplified poker game, 20 questions game, and an excercise in dictionaries
+various python projects inclusing a simplified poker game, 20 questions game, scrabble, and an excercise in dictionaries